 You can use Serverless AI jobs to work with AI models and perform such operations as fine-tuning, scientific simulations, data processing or batch inference.

 To get started with jobs, use the example below.
 It demonstrates how to run nvidia-smi in a Serverless AI job.
-As a result, you receive information about the GPUs of the container over a virtual machine in which the job is running.
-In the web console, Quick start Serverless job runs the same kind of workload with settings already filled in.
+As a result, you receive information about the GPUs of the container virtual machine (VM) in which the job is running.
+In the web console, the nvidia-smi quick-start configuration runs the same kind of workload with settings already filled in.

 Prerequisites